-ALSO CONSIDER: Dali Kubik One
+- Also consider: Dali Kubik One

-It's a breeze to use when going multi-room and you still get access to all those streaming smarts but like the Playbar, the lack of HDMI connections is something worth bearing in mind.
+It's a breeze to use when going multi-room and you still get access to all those streaming smarts, but like the Playbar the lack of HDMI connections is something worth bearing in mind.

 Why should you buy the Playbase?

-The Playbase isn't perfect, but the core Sonos features we love – its ease of use, the extensive streaming features, great app – are all present.
+The Playbase isn't perfect, but the core Sonos features we love – its ease of use, the extensive streaming features, the great S2 app – are all present.
 It's a sure step up from your flatscreen TV's sound, and there isn't any other soundbase that packs in so many useful features into one streamlined box.

-Why should you buy the Sonos System?
+Why should you buy the Sonos multi-room system?

-As an entire ecosystem, Sonos is hard to fault – if you don’t mind sacrificing hi-res audio support, of course.
+As an entire ecosystem, Sonos is hard to fault – if you don’t mind sacrificing high-resolution audio support, of course.
 Sensibly priced, beginner-friendly and with an appealing expand-as-you-go ethos, it’s a multi-room mogul to be reckoned with.